 A related herpes virus causes cold sores on the lips (Figure below).
 Both viruses cause painful blisters.
 In the case of genital herpes, the blisters are on the penis or around the vaginal opening.
 The blisters go away on their own, but the virus remains in the body.
 The blisters may come back repeatedly, especially when a person is under stress.
 There is no cure for genital herpes.
 But drugs can help prevent or shorten outbreaks.
 Researchers are trying to find a vaccine to prevent genital herpes.

 This lip blister, or cold sore, is caused by a herpes virus.
 The virus is closely related to the virus that causes genital herpes.
 The genital herpes virus causes similar blisters on the genitals.
 If you’ve ever had a cold sore, you know how painful they can be.
 Genital herpes blisters are also painful.

-Sexually transmitted infections (STIs) are caused by pathogens.
+- Sexually transmitted diseases (STDs) are caused by pathogens.
 They spread through sexual contact or other exchanges of body fluids.

-Examples of STIs caused by bacteria include chlamydia, gonorrhea, and syphilis.
+- Examples of STDs caused by bacteria include chlamydia, gonorrhea, and syphilis.

-Examples of STIs caused by viruses include HPV, genital herpes, hepatitis B, and AIDS.
+- Examples of STDs caused by viruses include HPV, genital herpes, hepatitis B, and AIDS.

 Use the resource below to answer the questions that follow.

-How many cases of sexually transmitted infections occur in the United States every year?
+- How many cases of sexually transmitted diseases occur in the United States every year?

-What are two ways to minimize the risk of contracting a sexually transmitted infection?
+- What are some ways to minimize the risk of contracting a sexually transmitted disease?

-Explain why bacterial STIs are treated differently than viral STIs.
+- Explain why bacterial STDs are treated differently than viral STDs.